MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-government.md

 - Windows 365 Boot (available for GCC, not available for GCC High)
 - Microsoft Purview forensic evidence
 - Windows 365 Switch
-- Windows 365 Frontline (available for GCC, not available for GCC High)
+- Windows 365 Frontline (available for FedRAMP, not available for GCC or GCC High)
 - Cross region disaster recovery
 - [Support for Omnissa Horizon clients and the Blast protocol](set-up-omnissa-horizon.md)
 - [Microsoft Purview Customer Key](purview-customer-key.md)